top of page

 Luke Aldridge

-When he’s not watching movies, playing with Lego, stroking his plush and luxurious beard or writing about himself in the third person, he is dad to 2 and step dad to 2 more.
-He also has a lovely dog called Obi and a long suffering wife who really should know better.
+When not watching movies, playing with Lego, stroking his plush & luxurious beard or writing about himself in the third person, he is dad to two who keep him young of heart & rather silly & a pair of cats that keep his feet warm at night.

 "Colourful, expressive dialogue with a very readable way of providing exposition. " - Alexis Kirk, Director of the London International Screenwriting Festival.